 FHA Streamline Refinance – Approved Lenders

-- No appraisal is required.
+- No new appraisal is required.

 - The cost to refinance through an FHA streamline is much cheaper in comparison to nearly all other types of refinancing options.

-- Limited LTV restrictions.
+- No LTV restrictions.
 You can technically be “underwater” in your mortgage and still qualify for a refinance due to the fact that FHA will use your previous appraisal when your home might have been worth signficantly more than it is at the time of refinancing.
 This is a common scenario considering that many FHA borrowers only put 3.5% down at the time of purchasing their home.

 Would You Like to Apply for an FHA Streamline Refinance?

 FHA Streamline Refinance Requirements

 - Your current loan must be insured by FHA.
 If your current loan is not an FHA loan, you can still refinance into an FHA loan, but you would not qualify for a streamline refinance.

 - You have to be in the property for at least 6 months before you can qualify for refinancing.

 - You will have to refinance through an FHA approved lender.
 We are an FHA approved lender.

 - There has to be a clear benefit to you as the borrower.
 This should be a clearly lower interest rate and/or mortgage payment.
 It could also be going from an adjustable rate mortgage (ARM) to a fixed rate mortgage.